 I know an uncomfortably high amount of women who have been victims of an unsolicited feel-up on public transport in Latin America (hence there sadly being a reason for the existence of these safeguards), which is certainly something to be aware of, ladies.

 Tickets are purchased at the station’s ticket booth and the Metro operates Monday to Friday 5 am to midnight, Saturday from 6 am to midnight, and Sunday from 7 am to midnight.

 Location: There are 195 stations in the city.

 Pros: Can bring you all around Mexico City for very cheap.
 Rides are smooth, fast, and clean.

 Cons: Is very busy (4.5 million people use it daily), can get hot and muggy in the carriages, is a prime area for pickpockets and thieves.

 This is no regular bus system, it’s an advanced bit of transport that boasts its own car lane.
 However, it can get very crowded, as it only costs $6 MXN ($0.30 USD) per trip.
-To help alleviate the strain of human traffic fighting for traffic, the Metrobus was created.
+The Metrobus was created to help alleviate the strain of human traffic fighting for traffic.